Polaco (slur): Usage

+The origin of the term is obscure.
+Any original meaning has been lost, with the word now firmly entrenched as a slur.
+While insults like "catalufos" or "catalardos" are frequently used in politically charged contexts against perceived Catalan separatists, "polacos" has broader usage.

+Geographically, the term can be heard throughout Spain, including regions far from Catalonia, such as Andalusia, though it remains especially common in Madrid.
+It is also frequently used in regions neighboring Catalonia, such as the Balearic Islands, Valencia, and Aragon.
+In Aragon, it is frequently directed towards residents of La Franja, the Catalan-speaking border region.

+"Polacos" is primarily used in spoken Spanish, although it occasionally appears in writing, particularly on social media.
+Though characteristic of informal speech, it is sometimes found in literature.
+The term is generally used in the plural form and is often directed at a Catalan audience, either directly or indirectly, such as during confrontations.

+Currently, its most recognized use is in chants at sporting events, particularly by fans of teams opposing FC Barcelona.
+The chant "es polaco el que no bote" ("he who doesn't jump is a polaco") has become a ritual at Real Madrid home games.
+Instances of public figures using the term, such as playwright Antonio Gala Velasco and sports manager Ramón Mendoza Fontela, typically attract media attention.

 Reception in Catalonia

 Among the Catalans there is a general degree of awareness of the abusive role of the term "polacos" in Spanish.
 Their own response might fall into one of chiefly four categories.
 The one which because of its verbal and on the fly background is most difficult to document is indignation.
 Another – a fairly popular one – is about ignoring or eradicating the abusive intention; instead, the term is assigned a neutral, favorable or even proud flavor.
 A TV survey on the streets of Barcelona seems to demonstrate that the city dwellers are scarcely troubled by the word, and some of them speculate about Catalan and Polish comparisons related to such values as patriotism, national pride or solidarity.
 Some nationalist Catalan politicians, like Oriol Junqueras Vies, underline what they believe to be attractive features rendering the two nations alike.

 One more type of response, made popular by TV, is turning the term into a paradigm of general political ridicule.
 This is how the term "polacos" is positioned by a satirical show Polònia, aired since 2006 by regional public Catalan channel TV3.
 Often banking on caricature Polish references, the broadcast provides a mocking commentary to ongoing political events in Spain and has proved to be a commercial success.
 In 2008 a sports-related and similarly formatted spin-off was launched, named Crackovia (a pun on Polish city Cracow and "crack", or sports ace).

 The word "polacos" has also filtered into the Catalan language, though it lost its double designation; at times and when self-defining themselves against the background of Catalan-Spanish skirmishes the Catalans use the word "polacs", while another word "polonesos" stands for the Poles.